Skip to main content

 c) All other persons who provide goods, services or facilities on behalf of the organization.

-CI provides training to corporate employees, people managers, contractors, summer students, co-op students and temporary employees with respect to Ontario’s Accessibility Standards as it relates to our business and persons with disabilities, both as colleagues or customers.
+• CI provides training to corporate employees, people managers, contractors, summer students, co-op students and temporary employees with respect to Ontario and Manitoba’s Accessibility Standards as it relates to our business and persons with disabilities, as colleagues and/or customers.

 a) in a timely manner that takes into account the person’s accessibility needs due to disability; and